ballerina-attic/messaging-with-jms-queues/README.md

 Similar to the JMS consumer, here also we require to provide JMS configuration details when defining the `jms:QueueSender` endpoint.
 We need to provide the JMS session and the queue to which the producer pushes the messages.

-To see the complete implementation of the above, refer to the [bookstore_service.bal](https://github.com/ballerina-guides/messaging-with-jms-queues/blob/master/guide/bookstore_service/bookstore_service.bal).
+To see the complete implementation of the above, refer [bookstore_service.bal](https://github.com/ballerina-guides/messaging-with-jms-queues/blob/master/guide/bookstore_service/bookstore_service.bal).

 ## Testing